docsforadobe/after-effects-scripting-guide/docs/introduction/overview.rst

 A script is a series of commands that tells an application to perform a series of operations.
 You can use scripts in most Adobe applications to automate repetitive tasks, perform complex calculations, and even use some functionality not directly exposed through the graphical user interface.
 For example, you can direct After Effects to reorder the layers in a composition, find and replace source text in text layers, or send an e-mail message when rendering is complete.

-Although both the After Effects expressions language and the After Effects ExtendScript scripting language are based on JavaScript, the expressions features and scripting features of After Effects are separate and distinct.
+Although both the After Effects expressions language and the After Effects ExtendScript scripting language is based on JavaScript, the expressions features and scripting features of After Effects are separate and distinct.
 Expressions cannot access information from scripts (such as variables and functions).
 Whereas a script tells an application to do something, an expression says that a property is something.
 However, because the After Effects expression language and ExtendScript are both based on JavaScript, familiarity with either one is very helpful in understanding the other.

 The heart of a scriptable application is the object model.
 When you use Adobe After Effects, you create projects, compositions, and render queue items along with all of the elements that they contain: footage, images, solids, layers, masks, effects, and properties.
 Each of these items, in scripting terms, is an object.
 This guide describes the ExtendScript objects that have been defined for After Effects projects.